 Rangers' history is deeply rooted in the Protestant community, and until Graeme Souness became manager in 1986, went decades without signing a Catholic player.
 Souness signing ex-Celtic forward Mo Johnston in 1989 brought an end to the practise, which is no longer continued.

-Old Firm derbies are typically heated and intense affairs, rivalling such high-profile clashes such as De Klassieker and El Clasico.
+Old Firm derbies are typically heated and intense affairs, rivalling such high-profile clashes such as De Klassieker in the Netherlands and El Clasico in Spain.

 It's also a brutal environment for players to find themselves in the midst of, with Rangers legend Brian Laudrup calling the clash "terrifying".